Central Rama 3

 Central Rama III is a shopping center located on Ratchadapisek Road in Yan Nawa District, Bangkok, Thailand.
 The mall opened in 10 October 1997 and is one of Central Group's largest shopping centers.

 Overview

 The shopping center has a total of nine floors with two basement floors included.
 The shopping center provides a mix of retail shops, a Central Department store, a food court, a Major Cineplex (9-screen cinema), and a retail arcade.

+They often have activities and events on the ground floor, in front of the elevators.
+The mall has various kids areas.